donriddo/gamify-learning/README.md

 [![Coverage Status](https://coveralls.io/repos/github/donriddo/messaging-classes-vault/badge.svg?branch=main)](https://coveralls.io/github/donriddo/messaging-classes-vault?branch=main)

-# WTF API (Node.js, Express, TypeScript, Docker, MongoDB, Mongoose)
+# Gamify Learning API (Node.js, Express, TypeScript, Docker, MongoDB, Mongoose)

 ## Steps to run app

 1. Clone the repository

+2. Get a working `.env` file.
+There is a template to follow which is `.env.sample`

 ### If you want to run inside containers

-2. RUN `docker-compose up` - expects you to have docker installed
+3. RUN `docker-compose up` - expects you to have docker installed

 ### If not running inside containers

-2. `cd` into the cloned repo and RUN `yarn install` to install all the necessary dependencies
+3. `cd` into the cloned repo and RUN `yarn install` to install all the necessary dependencies

-4. Get a working `.env` file.
-There is a template to follow which is `.env.sample`

-5. Make sure you have MongoDB installed and running
+4. Make sure you have MongoDB installed and running

-6. RUN `yarn test` to run the tests.
+5. RUN `yarn test` to run the tests.

-7. RUN `yarn serve` to launch the app
+6. RUN `yarn serve` to launch the app

 ## How to use the app

-#### By default, *1542* classes have been seeded into the DB, so you can start testing right away

 ### GET ENDPOINTS

 [1] You can list assignments by calling `GET /api/assignments`

 [2] You can list classes by calling `GET /api/classes`

-[3] You can fuzzy-search classes by doing `GET /api/classes?$search=keyword`

 #### List of utility GET query parameters